ADC: All you need to know about antibody-drug conjugates

 ADC technology simply explained

 While the optimization of the antibody and drug conjugate facilitates to target cancer cells more efficiently without causing undesired side effects like damaging normal tissue, these are still common problems in conventional chemotherapy treatments.
 This is why ADCs have a promising future ahead.
-Many pharmaceutical companies therefore invest a lot of money and time in pushing progress in the research and clinical development of improved antibodies and efficient manufacturing techniques.3
+Many pharmaceutical companies therefore invest a lot of money and time in pushing progress in the research and clinical development of improved antibodies and efficient manufacturing techniques.

-There is the antibody, the drug or payload and the linker.
+There are three main components of antibody drug conjugates: There is the antibody, the drug or payload and the linker.
 This is how they work:

 The antibody